Bargmann-invariant framework for local unitary equivalence and entanglement: Discussion

-In \cite{Yu2003}, the authors proposed a test for entanglement of two-qubit states.
-But, it is hard to determine the separability of an \emph{unknown state} in practice because one has to check their inequality for all sets of local testing observables being complementary.
-We see from Eq.~\eqref{eq:ent-test} or Eq.~\eqref{eq:Bargmannentvssep} that in order to determine entanglement in an \emph{unknown} two-qubit state, it suffices to measure only 7 locally unitarily Bargmann invariants for such two-qubit state.
+We see from this criterion that, for an \emph{unknown} two-qubit, it is hard to determine the separability of such state in practice because one has to check their inequality for all sets of local testing observables being complementary.
+The advantage of our criterion in Eq.~\eqref{eq:ent-test} or Eq.~\eqref{eq:Bargmannentvssep} indicates that in order to determine separability/entanglement in an \emph{unknown} two-qubit state, it suffices to measure only 7 locally unitarily Bargmann invariants for such two-qubit state with the help of a quantum circuit of constant depth \cite{Quek2024}.